DevHead-LLC/RisingPunk/eb-tracker.md

 ### Most likely culprit (rolling)
 - Previously: S3 object ACL on uploaded artifacts likely lacked bucket owner FULL_CONTROL (triggered EB `s3:GetObjectAcl` AccessDenied).
 Current artifact has correct ACL and deploys.
+- **2025-08-15 UPDATE**: Manual ACL fix works (proving the issue is S3 permissions), but CI/CD uploads still fail with `s3:GetObjectAcl` AccessDenied.
+Bucket policy was updated but permissions still not working for automated deployments.
+- **Root cause analysis**: The `--acl bucket-owner-full-control` flag in CI upload is not consistently setting the correct ACL, or the bucket policy is not being applied correctly to the Elastic Beanstalk service role.
 - Follow-up: Address EB event warning about Node.js version (platform default used instead of `package.json` engines); decide if we want to pin engines or ignore.

 ### Cross‑check vs guidance (Aug 2025)